p-ranav/structopt/README.md

 ARGS:
     name
 ```

+***NOTE*** Notice in the above stdout that the `-h` help option supports printing help both at the top-level struct and at the sub-command level.

 ***NOTE*** `structopt` does not allow to invoke multiple sub-commands.
 If one has already been invoked, you will see the following error: